 As your business grows and evolves, so could your insurance needs.
 Expanding your business, whether by increasing the scope of your operations, hiring more employees or opening a new location, may require careful consideration of your insurance coverage.

-Ensuring you have the right insurance policies in place is crucial to help protect your growing investment and mitigating potential risks.
+Ensuring you have the right insurance policies in place is crucial, even for home businesses, to help protect your growing investment and mitigating potential risks.

 1. Review current policies